kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 # Sveltekit Typescript Tailwind Pug Starter

-A starter for launching a Sveltekit / Pug project with Typescript and Tailwind and some other bells and whistles.
+A starter for launching a Sveltekit / Pug project with Typescript and TailwindCSS and some other bells and whistles.

 ## About